message/iata/LU.md

 - military personnel;
 - merchant seamen;
 - passengers with a certificate issued by the Passport, Visa and Legalization Office (BPVL).
-2. Until 30 September 2021, passengers must have:
+2. Until 15 July 2021, passengers must have:
 - a negative COVID-19 LAMP, NAAT, PCR or TMA test taken at most 72 hours before departure from the first embarkation point; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in English, French, German, Italian, Luxembourgish, Portuguese or Spanish.
 A certified translation to English, French, German or Luxembourgish is accepted.